Best Secure Client Portals for Tax Practices in 2026

 - Configurable document retention and automatic expiration policies

-- HIPAA compliance (BAA available) if you serve healthcare clients
+- HIPAA Business Associate Agreement (BAA) available if you serve healthcare clients

 Tax-Specific Functionality